JAntn/garbcol/README.md

 ```

-(in)equality operators are implemented to compare pointer contents. gcNullPointer is defined, but you can use 0 or nullptr anyway.
+(in)equality operators are implemented to compare pointer contents.
+You can use 0 or nullptr anyway.

 ### Limitations